Luckyogbeide/TATA-Sales-Analysis/README.md

 - Top Customers: Rank by revenue, visualize in descending order, targeted for retention.

 ## Extraction, Transformation and Loading of Data
-The datasets were extracted from an Excel file, and the following transformations were performed using the Power Query Editor:
+The datasets were sourced from an `Excel file`, and several key data transformation steps were performed using the Power Query Editor to ensure the data was clean, accurate, and ready for analysis.

-Cleaning the data given in an Excel spreadsheet to ensure good quality data is retrieved by removing the null and empty spaces within data rows.
+The transformation process began with data cleaning to enhance data quality.
+This involved removing null values and eliminating empty spaces within data rows, ensuring consistency and completeness across the dataset.
+By addressing these inconsistencies, the data was optimized for analysis, reducing the risk of errors or inaccurate insights.

+These steps are critical for preparing high-quality data that supports reliable and meaningful results in downstream analysis.
 ## Skills/concepts demonstrated:
 The following Power Bi features were incorporated
 -  Bookmarking and Filtering